 Tana is a founder and Head of the Advisory Board of MYSP.
 During college she served as a Seminar Leader for the Harvard Summit for Young Leaders in China in 2008 and 2010, which inspired her to want to create a similar educational program for talented high school students in her home country Mongolia.
 Tana completed her undergraduate studies in Economics with a Secondary Field in East Asian Studies at Harvard University and received her MBA from the University of Oxford.
 She is now working as a consultant with McKinsey & Company.

 One of the first 30 students of MYSP, Jantsaa has returned to contribute to one of the most impactful programs of his life.
-Started as a student in MYSP 2011, he participated in the program again in 2015 as a Teaching Fellow, then a Program Coordinator in 2016, 2017 and 2018.
+Started as a student in MYSP 2011, he participated in the program again in 2015 as a Teaching Fellow, then as a Program Coordinator in 2016, 2017 and 2018.
 Jantsaa has obtained a Bachelor's degree in Mathematics and Computer Science from Purdue University.
 Currently, he works as an Investment Officer at the Central Bank of Mongolia.